Connecting sports, fans & sponsors using technology

 b.
 Acknowledgment that the promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.

 c.
-Disclosure that the participant is providing information to [disclose recipient(s) of information] and not to Facebook.
+Disclosure that the participant is providing information to

 Gambling, read on